joshwd/hugosite/content/_index.md

 Previously, I worked as the Data Manager for the [Dakar Urban Sanitation project](https://www.poverty-action.org/study/market-structuring-sludge-management-benefit-vulnerable-households-dakar) with Innovations for Poverty Action.

-I am on the job market for the 2020-2021 season.
+I am on the job market for the 2020-2021 season and will be available for (virtual) interviews before, during, and after the ASSA and EEA meetings.